coefullstack/san_theme/README.md

 - categoryHashtag
 - informationLink

+To use any of this text styles use SanTextTheme.textStyleName.

 ## San Theme
 The class san_theme defines a style for whole application.
 Style is of type ThemeData (class defined by Flutter).
 This ThemeData defines the following properties: